Pupillage

 Over the years, advocates have formed associations of advocates throughout South Africa.
 Ten of these have formed an umbrella association called the General Council of the Bar (the GCB) of which they are members.

-However an advocate may not practise as a member of the Society of Advocates of KwaZulu-Natal (the Society), or any other bar affiliated to the GCB, unless she or he has undergone a year’s training as a pupil and passed the GCB’s national bar examinations.
+However, an advocate may not practise as a member of the Society of Advocates of KwaZulu-Natal (the Society), or any other bar affiliated to the GCB, unless she or he has undergone a year’s training as a pupil and passed the GCB’s National Bar examinations.

-The pupillage programme entails –
+The pupillage programme entails, amongst other things –

 • the study of an up-to-date syllabus produced each year by the GCB’s National Bar Examinations Board (NBEB) comprising judges and senior advocates,